wolf-hash/GSoC-21-with-vitrivr/README.md

 # GSoC'21 with vitrivr
+This will be a blog with my weekly progress.
+Here is the index -

 ## About the Organisation -
 Vitrivr is an open source full-stack content-based multimedia retrieval system with a focus on video.
 Its modular architecture makes it easy to also search audio, images, 3D Models and structured data.